-The Committee understands that this obligation also affects Sporting's independence and decisionmaking in employment-related matters, in breach of article 18bis of the RSTP.
-One can easily infer that an independent club would not be requested to obtain the consent of a third party in order to modify an existing employment agreement with one of its players.
-Likewise, the Committee wishes to underline that, although it is the Club's right to pursue a claim against a player who terminates his employment contract without just cause, the obligation provided under clause 9.3 limits the Club's independence to decide whether or not to lodge a claim against the player.
+The Committee understands that this obligation also affects Sporting's independence and decision-making in employment-related matters, in breach of article 18bis of the RSTP.
+One can easily infer that an independent club would not be requested to obtain the consent of a third party in order to modify an existing employment agreement with one of its club] shall be enforceable, legal and binding on the parties to it until 30 June 2019.

-149 Please also note the reference to the CAS award related to this case on page 143.
+$^{^{149}}$ Please also note the reference to the CAS award related to this case on page 143.

-- Benfica signed an ERPA with the company Meriton Capital regarding one of its players.151 The agreement stated that: - → The Club warrants that the Employment Contract [concluded between the Player and the Portuguese club] shall be enforceable, legal and binding on the parties to it until 30 June 2019.
+- Benfica signed an ERPA with the company Meriton Capital regarding one of its players.
+151 The agreement stated that: - → The Club warrants that the Employment Contract [concluded between the Player and the Portuguese